 RIP Yellow Legs Garcia: Beloved Sister, Entertainer, Friend

 Yellow Legs was born in 2013 in an anonymous hatchery along with thousands of other chicks.
-Hours after hatching, she was placed on a conveyor belt where she was sorted according to size, sex and stamina, treated with antibiotics, and dispatched within 48 hours via Fed Ex to a local feed store.
+Hours after hatching, she was placed on a conveyor belt where she was sorted according to size, sex and stamina, treated with antibiotics, and dispatched within 48 hours via Fed Ex to a local Albuquerque feed store.
 From there, she was adopted into the Bruzzese family where she remained until her death.

-Although Yellow Legs never knew her parents, she nonetheless developed into a well-adjusted, if sickly, backyard hen.
-In her youth, she was known for steady egg laying, adventurousness, and an insatiable curiosity that motivated her to traverse all manner of fencing in order to dig through garden beds, often destroying the drip system in the process.
+Although Yellow Legs never knew her parents, she nonetheless matured into a well-adjusted, if sickly, backyard hen.
+In her youth, she was known for steady egg laying, adventurousness, and an insatiable curiosity that inspired her to traverse all manner of fencing in order to dig through garden beds, often destroying the drip system in the process.
 That trait, coupled with her progressively delicate constitution requiring three expensive trips to the vet during her short life, caused her caretaker to lay her own sanity open to question on more than one occasion.

 Yellow Legs enjoyed almost everything in life.
-Her presence will be missed and her death honored as one lucky hen among thousands whose brief and miserable lives will end today in slaughter houses, without ceremony, care, or compassion, never having had the opportunity to live as chickens or even touch their feet to the ground.
+Her presence will be missed and her death honored as one lucky hen among thousands whose brief and miserable lives will end today in slaughter houses without ceremony, care, or compassion, never having had the opportunity to live as chickens or even touch their feet to the ground.
 Rest in peace, Cuddly.